CloudKidStudio/project-grunt/README.md

 **default** | Does a release build of the project and libraries **dev** | Development mode to build the project, this watches source files and auto-rebuilds whenever there's a change in CSS, main JavaScript or assets.
 **dev-main** | Development mode which watches source JavaScript files only and auto-rebuilds whenever there's a change.
 Faster than **dev** because it excludes assets building.
-**combine** | Build the main project in combined, uncompressed mode **assets** | Minify all assets JavaScript files **libs** | Import and rebuild the external dependencies **libs-debug** | Import and rebuild the external dependencies including building source maps for better debugging **libs-combine** | Combine the debug versions of the libraries with no minifying **clean-all** | Delete all generated build files and delete components directory **clean-libs** | Delete all downloaded Bower components and library build files **sync-version** | Automatically update the _version_ and _name_ fields in **bower.json** **run** | Preview the deploy index.html file in a web browser by running a NodeJS server
+**assets** | Minify all assets JavaScript files **assets-debug** | Combine all assets JavaScript files with source maps for better debugging **libs** | Import and rebuild the external dependencies **libs-debug** | Import and concat the external dependencies including building source maps for better debugging **clean-all** | Delete all generated build files and delete components directory **clean-libs** | Delete all downloaded Bower components and library build files **sync-version** | Automatically update the _version_ and _name_ fields in **bower.json** **qa** | Build the project in debug mode and run in the web browser by running a NodeJS server **run** | Preview the deploy index.html file in a web browser by running a NodeJS server

 ## Build File